Stand Out

 What Are My Career Opportunities?

-The American Chemical Society (or ACS, the Professional Society for Chemists) lists over 30 potential careers in chemistry for you, with descriptions of what you would do, estimates of the salary you could expect to start at, and current job prospects.
-Please visit the ACS site for more information.
+Do you like chemistry, but are not sure what you would do with it?
+The American Chemical Society (or ACS, the professional society for chemists) has a career exploration tool with descriptions of what you would do, estimates of the salary you could expect to start at and current job prospects.
+Please visit the ACS site to explore career opportunities.
+Approach this site the way chemists approach their field — explore and enjoy.